FarronF/limerick-council-meetings/meetings/2017/05/18-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Meeting of the Municipal District of Cappamore-Kilmallock - 20th April 2017.md

 Members felt rural life was being attacked and that the proposed amendment to the Bye-Laws

-could impinge on traditional rural pursuits such as sulky racing.--- 4
+could impinge on traditional rural pursuits such as sulky racing.
+---
+4

 A lengthy discussion ensued and the following points were raised by the Members: